 In addition to silk, Chinese merchants sold tea, spices and jade.
 Jade is a hard, shiny stone used to create beautiful carvings.
 In exchange, the Chinese received gold, silver, precious stones, glass, ivory, horses, elephants and wool.

 Many Europeans first became aware of China when the armies of Alexander the Great expanded his empire along the Silk Road into Central Asia.
-In 329BC, Alexander founded the city of Alexandria Eschate ("Alexandria the Furthest") about 400 miles west of the Chinese frontier.
+In 329BCE, Alexander founded the city of Alexandria Eschate ("Alexandria the Furthest") about 400 miles west of the Chinese frontier.
 In the centuries that followed, trade grew between the Roman Empire in the west and the equally extraordinary Han Dynasty in China.

 Travel was very dangerous along the Silk Road.
 Merchants who traveled the routes were often robbed and killed.
 In the thirteenth century, Mongol armies used the Silk Road to expand their empire.
-The first Mongol warriors were nomadic warriors who attacked and looted the markets along the trade routes, but in time, the Mongols developed their own efficient trade along the Silk Road.
+The first Mongols on the Silk Road were nomadic warriors who attacked and looted the markets along the trade routes.
+In time, the Mongols developed their own efficient trade along the Silk Road.

-Ideas also traveled the Silk Road.
+Along with goods, ideas also traveled the Silk Road.
 Buddhism was introduced to China during the Han Dynasty by merchants from India.
 Over time, Buddhism lost much of its influence in India, but became very popular in China.